MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Additional web resources resolved in WebView2 process

-`NavigateToString` does not support additional web resources as mentioned above.
+`NavigateToString` does not support additional web resources, as mentioned above.

 <!-- ------------------------------ -->